elexis/elexis-environment/README.md

 # Caveat v0.2

 * Rocketchat: The custom oauth keycloak gets already configured, but it needs to be manually added by admin logging in and adding custom oauth `Keycloak`.
 See https://github.com/RocketChat/docs/issues/790.
-* Keycloak: Fresh realm import does not import credentials, especially problematic for rocket-chat-client

 # Requirements